Willardgmoore/Nucleus/docs/creators/project_creation.rst

 Positions are what potential contributors are going to apply to, they're what tasks get sorted into and they're pretty much the fundamental driver of project growth.

-A position has three elements, the position name, the number of spaces and the project description.
+A position has three elements, the position name, the number of spaces and the position description.
 You should spend some time to craft a description which will give contributors a very good idea as to the skills required and the scope of any undertakings, and you should aim for at least 10 spaces overall.

 .. warning:: Having only a very few number of contributors in a project can expose it to the risk of collusion.
 This can cause a disruption to the autonomous nature of Crowdsourcer.io projects.